Virginia-iGEM/igem-wikibrick/README.md

 A user-friendly tool that makes developing wikis and webpages for the iGEM wiki behave as much like normal web development as possible.
 Automates building, image, HTML, CSS, Javascript and Package uploads.

-*Warning: igem-wikibrick is still under fairly active development and may not behave as expected at all times.
 If you encounter an error, problem or issue, please report it via our [issue tracker](https://github.com/Virginia-iGEM/igem-wikibrick/issues).
 If you would like to contribute, feel free to fork and submit a pull request.
-See [contributing](#8-contributing) for more information.*
+See [contributing](#8-contributing) for more information.

+_Note: As of version 0.6.0 igem-wikibrick has largely stabilized.
+Some small changes to the CLI will be made in the future, but the tool should not radically change henceforth save for patches, bugfixes and optional off-by-default features. **Please see the [FAQ](#5-faq) before using, as there are some persistent issues that you must be aware of while using the tool.**_

 ## 1 Table of Contents